Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

+\begin{remark} Definition \ref{main defn} indicates that a classical field theory can be ideally described as a \emph{sheaf of derived stacks of solutions to the EL-equations} with an appropriate \emph{derived} symplectic/Poisson structure.
+But, when we require to encode the perturbative behavior, it is better to use \emph{formal moduli problems} instead of derived stacks.
+Here, formal moduli problems are indeed particular derived stacks with more specific local algebraic structures that are used as suitable models to capture the perturbative nature of the problem under consideration. \end{remark} We now intend to \textit{unpackage} Definition \ref{main defn} in an intuitive way.
+The remaining part of the current section will be devoted to that purpose.

-\subsection{Why does the term "derived" emerge?}
+\subsection{Why does the term ``derived" emerge?}

-We may first discuss na\"{\i}ve or underived realization of a classical field theory in the language of \textit{intersection theory}.
-Let $M$ denote the space of fields on a base manifold $X$ as in Definition \ref{main defn}.
-Assume $M$ is a finite dimensional manifold.
-As indicated in the Remark \ref{rmk on critical locus}, a classical field theory can be considered as the study of the critical locus $ crit(\mathcal{S}) \subset M$ of the action functional $\mathcal{S}$ on $M$.
-However, computing certain path integrals perturbatively around classical solutions to the E-L equations is usually pathological if the critical points are \textit{degenerate}.
-To avoid such pathologies, one can employ a certain trick so-called the Batalin-Vilkovisky formalism which, roughly speaking, consists of adding certain fields, such as ghosts, anti-fieds etc..., to the functional (\cite{Calaque}).
-This problem, on the other hand, can be formulated in the language of intersection theory as follows: We define $ crit(\mathcal{S}) $ to be the intersection of the graph $G(\mathrm{d}S) \subset T^*M $ of $\mathrm{d}S \in \Omega^1(M)$ and the zero-section of the cotangent bundle $T^*M$ over $M$ (cf. \cite{Cosv2} ch.
-5).
-That is,
+To explain how ``derived" techniques enter the picture, we first need to discuss the na\"{\i}ve or underived realization of a classical field theory in the language of \textit{intersection theory}.

+Let $F_M$ denote the space of fields on a base manifold $M$ as in Definition \ref{main defn}.
+For simplicity, we assume $F_M$ is a finite dimensional manifold.
+As indicated in the Remark \ref{rmk on critical locus}, a classical field theory can be encoded by the critical locus $ crit(\mathcal{S}) \subset F_M$ of the action functional $\mathcal{S}$ on $F_M$.
+However, computing certain path integrals perturbatively around classical solutions to the E-L equations is usually problematic if the critical points are \textit{degenerate}.
+To avoid such problems, one can employ a certain trick the so-called \textit{Batalin-Vilkovisky formalism} which, roughly speaking, consists of adding certain fields, such as ghosts, anti-fieds etc..., to the functional \cite{Calaque}.
+This problem, on the other hand, can be formulated in the language of intersection theory as follows.